Find Grad Schools

 $83,811 Median Salary

 A master's degree in physics is offered at 248 colleges in the United States.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 17% were students from an underrepresented racial-ethnic group.
-Also, 37.0% of physics graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 20 were from an underrepresented racial-ethnic group.
+Also, 31.3% of physics graduates were international students.

 Education Levels of Physics Majors

-During the 2020-2021 academic year, 1,949 students earned their master's degree in physics.
+During the most recent year for which data is available, 2,044 people earned their master's degree in physics.
 This earns it the #70 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in physics at each degree level.